• Skip to primary navigation

 Here are a few significant benefits and uses of lemon extract:

 • Baking: Lemon extract is commonly used as a substitute for fresh lemons or lemon zest in baking recipes such as cakes, cookies, and pies.
-It provides an intense lemon flavor that can enhance the taste of your baked goods.
+It provides an intense lemon flavor that can improve the taste of your baked goods.

 • Beverages: You can use lemon extract to make refreshing and zesty drinks like lemonade, cocktails, and iced tea.
 It adds a tangy kick to your beverages without the hassle of juicing lemons.